Kemboiobed/Kemboiobed/README.md

 - *Batman-Md is not made by `WhatsApp Inc.` Sometimes or misusing the bot might `ban` your `WhatsApp account!`*
 - *In that case, I'm not responsible for banning your account.*
 - *Use Batman-Md at your own risk by keeping this warning in mind.*
-- Suhail_Md is made available under the [GPL-3 license](https://github.com/kemboiobed TechInfo/Suhail-Md/blob/main/LICENCE). [`hku`](https://dashboard.heroku.com/new?template=https%3A%2F%2Fgithub.com%2FbatmanTechInfo%2FSuhail-)
+- Batman_Md is made available under the [GPL-3 license](https://github.com/kemboiobed TechInfo/Batman-Md/blob/main/LICENCE). [`hku`](https://dashboard.heroku.com/new?template=https%3A%2F%2Fgithub.com%2FbatmanTechInfo%2FSuhail-)